 You can customize the information displayed at the top of your food search interface when engaging with any food logging workflow.
-Select whether you want to enable utilities like one-tap exit and an ever-present date & time picker, whether you want an indication of your plate contents, which nutrients you’d like to display, whether you’d like to see nutrition info for just the meal you’re logging or your entire day, and more.
-As you experiment with the Plate Banner Builder, your selections will be reflected in the demo banner the top of the screen, so that you can see the impact of your selections immediately.
+Select whether you want to enable utilities like one-tap exit and an ever-present date and time picker, whether you want an indication of your plate contents, which nutrients you’d like to display, whether you’d like to see nutrition info for just the meal you’re logging or your entire day, and more.
+As you experiment with the Plate Banner Builder, your selections will be reflected in the demo banner at the top of the screen, so that you can see the impact of your selections immediately.
 For more on customizing your plate banner, check out this article.

 All of the configuration options for the Plate Banner Builder